 The first day takes in two ascents.
-The first is to the summit of The Skirrid (also known as Holy Mountain), which rises to 486m and the second is onto Hatterrall Hill, where the route joins the Offa’s Dyke for 4.5km.
+The first is to the summit of The Skirrid or 'Yr Ysgryrd Fawr' which means great pile of shards, which rises to 486m and the second is onto Hatterrall Hill, where the route joins the Offa’s Dyke for 4.5km.
 You may be lucky and see Red Grouse that live on the heather moor.
 Both of the elevated sections afford spectacular views of the surrounding landscape.
 To the east is the pastoral landscape of England and to the west are the ridges of the Brecon Beacons and Black Mountains.

 In between these climbs you pass through the village of Llanfihangel Crucorney, which has an inn that dates back to the 11th century.
 The day finishes at Llanthony Priory, a ruin that dates back to 1103.

 Our route heads north from Abergavenny railway station, cutting through housing, then heads out of town before passing under the railway/road bridges.
 Continue along the lane until a waymarked path takes you through two sections of golf course and leads to another lane turning left up a narrow path between the houses to The Skirrid car park (SO 328 165).